linkedin/data-integration-library/docs/parameters/ms.http.response.type.md

  the default ones "application/json" or "text/csv".

-If you have a custom response type other than "application/json" or "text/csv", you can configure expected response using this parameter  you can configure expected response using this parameter
+If you have a custom response type other than "application/json" or "text/csv", you can configure expected response using this parameter.

-When `ms.http.response.type` is not configured, the default for CsvExtractor is "text/csv", and for JsonExtractor it is "application/json".
+When `ms.http.response.type` is not configured, the default for CsvExtractor is "text/csv", and for JsonExtractor, it is "application/json".

 ### Example